 Kimberly Santamaria is a freelance copy editor and writer and has assisted clients worldwide with book manuscripts, corporate documents, and college application essays.
-She is a graduate of the University of Virginia with a degree in English; memberships include the American Copy Editors Society and the Student Support Alliance.
+She is a graduate of the University of Virginia with a degree in English.
 As a mother of two college students, Kimberly Santamaria will offer a personalized approach to the material while keeping the needs of the student and parents in mind.

 John Santamaria has written extensively for a wide variety of publications, including academic texts, professional journals, and web-based educational materials.
 He has extensive editing experience for both peer-reviewed periodicals and a textbook with international distribution.
 Dr. Santamaria graduated from Columbia College and earned a doctoral degree from the University of Buffalo.

 Chance Solem-Pfeifer is an arts journalist, film critic and broadcaster whose work appears regularly in Willamette Week and The Playlist.
 He is a member of the Portland Critics Association and has also contributed to Oregon Public Broadcasting, Paste Magazine and other outlets.
 An IB graduate with a creative writing background from the University of Nebraska-Lincoln, he has edited novels, journalism, creative nonfiction, and instructional ebooks.
 Chance taught in the Nebraska Human Resources Institute and served as an editor for The Daily Nebraskan and HearNebraska.org, all of which shaped his passion for helping young writers deliver creative, meaningful work.